GoodRelax/articles/our-symbol-is-null/our-symbol-is-null-en.md

 - Carries no attributes.
 - Is the **ultimate symbol**, with every vector stripped away.

-Apples, oranges, you, me -- all of us.
+Apples, oranges, you, me — all of us.

 ### Strip away the infinite-dimensional noise, and everyone arrives at the same space.
 That space is **Null.**

-The primordial void before creation. *Form is emptiness.* The Big Bang.
-They're all pointing at the same thing.
+Primordial space before creation. *Form is emptiness.* The Big Bang.
+They all point to the same thing.

-#### Friends who share the same symbol -- let's get along! ✌️
+#### Friends who share the same symbol — let’s get along. ♪

 ---